koger23/koger23/README.md

 My main path is the Dynamics 365 CRM and model-driven apps, but I also work with Power Automate cloud flows, Power Apps (canvas apps) and SharePoint as well.

-Meanwhile I am learning and dealing with other stuffs as well, like Angular to build greater single page applications with .NET core backend or Arduino for home automation or other ideas to mention.
+Meanwhile I am learning and dealing with other stuffs as well, like Angular to build greater single page applications with .NET core backend which I really like or Arduino for home automation or other ideas to mention.
 I try to make some blog posts about some of these projects on this site to share knowledge and experience.

-Thank you for reading through, if you have any questions or interesting topic just contact me.
+Thank you for reading through, if you have any questions or interesting topic just contact me 📫.

 Cheers,

 Gergely

 <!--